PaddlePaddle/docs/doc/fluid/design/async_executor/async_executor.md

   for (auto& th : threads) {
     th.join();
   }
-  // fetch variables in scope 0, and return
+  // fetch variables in scope 0, and return, to be added }
-}

 ```